Full Motion Flight Simulator

 6-Axis Motion Platform

-Our 6-axis motion platform really sets our full motion flight simulator apart from other sims.
+Our 6-axis motion platform puts our full motion flight simulator in a different class to other sims, including some that claim to be full motion.

-The platform is built by Moog, the aviation industry leader in professional Level D motion systems and consists of six electric actuators and three pneumatic balance rams.
+The platform is built by Moog, the aviation industry leader in professional Level D motion systems, it consists of six electric actuators and three pneumatic balance rams.
 The six degrees of freedom mean the sim delivers:

 With a total payload capacity in excess of three tons the motion base can accelerate at +/- one G. Which means it can make you weightless for a split second!